 Driving a vehicle with the brake system warning light on is dangerous.
 A significant decrease in braking performance may occur.
 It will take you longer to stop the vehicle.
 Have the vehicle checked by your dealer immediately.

-Anti-lock brake system: If the ABS light stays illuminated or continues to flash, a malfunction has been detected, have the system serviced immediately.
-Normal braking is still functional unless the brake warning light also is illuminated.
-Air bag readiness: If this light fails to illuminate when ignition is turned to ON, continues to flash or remains on, have the system serviced immediately.
+Anti-lock brake system: If the ABS light stays illuminated or immediately.
 A chime will also sound when a malfunction in the supplemental restraint system has been detected.